 Tom has been gardening his whole life, and worked on a dairy farm when he was in high school.
 He had a garden in every location we lived - our first garden as a married couple was a community garden since we were renting a townhouse.
 We went on our honeymoon, and came home to can over 100 quarts of tomatoes!
 Tom's job as an engineer enables him to come up with all kinds of solutions here on the farmstead!

 I have always loved the outdoors and crafting, but found my niche when I started spinning.
 Sheep quickly followed, and spinning the wool from our own flock has been richly satisfying.
-I learned to weave a few years ago, and can't imagine life without these fiber activities.
+I then learned to weave, and can't imagine life without these fiber activities.
 Making goat milk soap and cheese are extensions of my biology background - better than a science lab!
 And I just love those goats!